nickdekruijk/settings/README.md

-# LaraPages
+# LaraPages/Settings
-A basic cache enabled Setting model, migration and helper for your Laravel project
+A basic cache enabled Setting model, migration and helper for your Laravel project.
+It uses a database to store settings for your application.
+When retrieving settings they are stored in the Laravel cache to prevent unnecessary database queries.

 ## Installation
 To install the package use